Civil War Trails: Battles on the Home Front

 Brethren & Mennonite Heritage Center

-The unique history of Harrisonburg and Rockingham County includes the settlement of a large group of Mennonite and Brethren-whose religious beliefs and role during the war are highlighted at Brethren & Mennonite Heritage Center.
-Primarily Union sympathizers, several events during the war, such as Sheridan’s Burning did not favor the southern Unionists; Valley Mennonite and Brethren lost their farms to fire as well.
-The thriving Valley town of Harrisonburg, Virginia experienced conflict and bravery, challenges to hearth and home, God and Country.
+The unique history of Harrisonburg and Rockingham County includes the settlement of a large group of Mennonite and Brethren, whose religious beliefs and role during the war are highlighted at Brethren & Mennonite Heritage Center.
+Primarily Union sympathizers, several events during the war, such as Sheridan’s Burning did not favor the southern Unionists.
+Valley Mennonite and Brethren lost their farms to fire as well.

-The only surviving gristmill in the County with its original equipment, having survived two unsuccessful attempts in 1864 to burn the mill.
+Built in 1800, the Breneman-Turner Mill is the only surviving gristmill in the county with its original equipment.
+The mill survived two unsuccessful attempts to burn it during General Sheridan’s 1864 campaign.

 Turner Ashby Monument